Every Rep Counts

 Vivistim and a Robotic Glove

-Incorporating the Vivistim vagus nerve stimulator into robotic hand exercises offers a powerful synergy for stroke survivors seeking to regain hand function.
+Incorporating the Vivistim vagus nerve stimulator into my robotic hand exercises offers a powerful synergy for stroke survivors seeking to regain hand function.
 Vivistim works by delivering mild electrical stimulation to the vagus nerve during rehabilitation tasks, reinforcing neuroplasticity—the brain’s ability to rewire itself.
-When paired with robotic-assisted hand devices, which provide consistent, repetitive movement to […]
+When paired with robotic-assisted hand devices, which provide consistent, repetitive movement […]

 Local vs Hostinger

 Local/WordPress vs Hostinger/WordPress Platforms Pros and Cons Both Local by Flywheel and Hostinger offer useful tools for building a blog, but they serve slightly different purposes.
-Here\’s a breakdown of their strengths and how they might fit your needs: Local by Flywheel Purpose: A local development environment for WordPress.
+Here’s a breakdown of their strengths and how they might fit your needs: Local by Flywheel Purpose: A local development environment for WordPress.
 Best For: Developers or tech-savvy users […]

 Regaining Functionality